 The Innovation and Business Development team supports academics to engage in innovation and business activities, ranging from initial research translation projects through to larger-scale, multiple-partner collaborations.
 We are a group of highly experienced individuals with backgrounds in industry and the public sector and have significant experience in research and innovation funding.

 Our team includes industry-facing Research and Innovation Development Managers and Innovation and Business Development Managers who work with academics at all career stages to raise awareness of available research, innovation, translational and business engagement funding and to maximise the opportunities for to progress innovation arising from their research.

-We also work in an integrated way with other teams within the Research and Innovation Service including the Knowledge Transfer Partnerships (KTP), Commercial Services, EU, Global and Research Development teams.
+We also work in an integrated way with other teams within the Research and Innovation Service including , the Commercial Services team and the EU, Global and Research Development teams.